What is a CMMS system?

 Through integration with other SAP modules, the maintenance data in the system is always kept current, and processes that are necessary for Plant Maintenance and Customer Service are automatically triggered in the appropriate areas.

-How can we help you implement a CMMS system in SAP?
+We can help you implement a CMMS system in SAP